johnwry/johnwry.github.io/content/studies/books/Romans-1.18-32.md

 ---
-title: Romans 1:18-32
+Title: Romans 1:18-32
-Template: page
+Template: Outline
 Date: 23/09/2024 8:10pm
 ---

-> [**Rom 1:24** ](verseid:45.1.24) Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
+> [**Romans 1:24** ](verseid:45.1.24) Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.

 ### Romans 1:24b - *lusts of their hearts* - Lusts (EPITHUMIA) - strong desire.